 by Erin Morgenstern

 As I mentioned for The Starless Sea, Morgenstern’s novels are best enjoyed as audiobooks.
 This one also has a full cast!
-It’s very whimsical and magical.
+It’s very whimsical and magical, with a touch of darkness.

 by Cynthia Hand